 Dr. Lee has been published in numerous veterinary journals, including JAVMA, JVECC, JVIM, and JAAHA.
 She has also published several veterinary book chapters, and has been aired on radio and television to promote preventative medicine, animal health, and the overall well-being of pets.
 She is the author of two humorous pet reference books (Random House 2008) entitled It’s a Dog’s Life… but It’s Your Carpet and It’s a Cat’s World… You Just Live In It.
 Dr. Lee also co-edited and co-authored Blackwell’s Five-Minute Veterinary Consult Clinical Companion: Small Animal Toxicology (Wiley-Blackwell 2011).
 She is also one of the editors for the Veterinary Clinics of North America Small Animal: Emergency Medicine textbook (Elsevier 2013).

 Dr. Lee lectures throughout the world on emergency, critical care, and toxicology, and was honored to receive the Speaker of the Year Award at the North American Veterinary Conference (2016, 2015, 2011) and Association des Médecines Vétérinaires du Québec (2012).
-Dr. Lee is the former contributor/blogger to Prevention magazine, PetMD: The Daily Vet, Pet Health Network and Voyce.
+Dr. Lee was the co-host veterinary analyst on Nat Geo Wild's Animal ER LIVE, and was the former contributor/blogger to Prevention magazine, PetMD: The Daily Vet, Pet Health Network and Voyce.
 She has been featured on NBC Weekend Today, Rachael Ray, WCCO, MPR, and various other TV and radio engagements.
 Dr. Lee is a part-time criticalist at Animal Emergency & Referral Center, a specialty referral hospital in the Twin Cities, MN.

 To tell you the truth (if you’re still reading), Dr. Lee was a C student while she was at Cornell (well, technically a 3.0/B- after a year of A’s in clinics).
 How can this be, you say?
 KISS.
 Keep it simple.
 Save lives by learning what’s truly important… hence, the idea of VETgirl.